Eight new COVID-19 cases in Renfrew County

 -

-Four new COVID-19 cases in Leeds, Grenville, and LanarkFour new cases of COVID-19 are being reported in the Leeds, Grenville, and Lanark.
+34 new COVID-19 cases in KFL&A34 new cases of COVID-19 are being reported in the KFL&A region.

 -